kpiq/jjChkConn/README.md

 jjchkconn-uSysIntChkd.steps file requires manual configuration.
 Running speedtest-cli can be used to customize the various URLs that can be used with wget to test connectivity.
 With more entries the frequency of wget or ping will decrease and the owners of the sites used may ignore.
 With less entries the frequency will be higher, you'll be more noticeable and the risk of blocking you increases.

-jjchkconn-uSysIntChkd.next file requires manual configuration, although always starting with the number 1 is very safe.
+jjchkconn-uSysIntChkd.next file does not require manual configuration anymore, although always starting with the number 1 is very safe.

 Thank for your support!